CrissCCL/Temp_ControlMod/README.md

-# 🚀 Módulo control de temperatura
+# 🚀 Temperature Control Module

-## 📖 Descripción
+## 📖 Description
-Se desarrolla y construye un módulo de bajo costo para realizar experiencias prácticas de Control Digital.
-El control del sistema se realizó usando Arduino, la transferencia de calor se realizó usando un transistor TIP31C y la temperatura se midió usando un TMP36.
+A low-cost module was developed and built to perform practical experiments in Digital Control.
+The system control was implemented using an Arduino, heat transfer was managed using a TIP31C transistor, and temperature was measured with a TMP36 sensor.

-## 📂 Contenido
+## 📂 Contents
-- `/Hardware` → esquemático, PCB, Gerbers.
+- `/Hardware` → schematic, PCB, Gerbers.
-- `/control_temp_LC` → código en C para Arduino.
+- `/control_temp_LC` → C code for Arduino.
-- `/docs` → fotos.
+- `/docs` → photos.

-## 🔄 Lazo de Control
+## 🔄 Control Loop
 <p align="center">
 <img src="docs/esquema control temp.png" alt="Diagrama sistema" width="500">
 </p>